-NVIDIA’s CUDA is definitely I great thing and I got to admit that I got excited years ago when I first learned about it.
+NVIDIA’s CUDA is definitely a great thing and I have to admit that I already got excited years ago when I first learned about it.
 For many operations a nicely optimized GPU implementation definitely seems the way to go.

 GPUs are traditionally used for scientific operations and massively parallel tasks.
 However, some important work is also going into the PGStrom project, which is all about bringing the power of modern GPUs to PostgreSQL: https://wiki.postgresql.org/wiki/PGStrom

 At this point installing CUDA on Linux might be the hardest part of the entire undertaking.
 The CUDA installer only works nicely, when no X-server is running.
 A simple „init 1“ should solve this problem, however.

 Before you get started with pgstrom, it is usually a good idea to check, if the GPU has been detected properly: